byouness/byouness.github.io/_posts/2018-04-14-interactive-plots-in-Jupyter-notebooks.md

     plt.show()
 ```

-Above, we used the Jupyter magic function `%matplotlib notebook` in order to set up Matplotlib to be used with the notebook backend[^1].
+Above, we used the Jupyter magic function `%matplotlib notebook` in order to set up Matplotlib to be used with the notebook backend (see [here](http://ipython.readthedocs.io/en/stable/interactive/plotting.html) for more info on matplotlib backends).
-[^1]: For more on Matplotlib's backends: [http://ipython.readthedocs.io/en/stable/interactive/plotting.html]

 Now, we simply call the `interact()` function on our plotting function, like we did with the hello world example: